 A fork taking a bite of Mediterranean tilapia.

-How do I know my fish is cooked?
+How do I know when tilapia is fully cooked?

 Author: Food Dolls